exponea/exponea-ios-sdk/Documentation/in-app-content-blocks.md

 - The SDK can only display an in-app content block after it has been fully loaded (including its content, any images, and its height).
 Therefore, the in-app content block may only show in the app after a delay.
 - Always ensure that the placeholder IDs in the in-app content block configuration (in the {user.mkg} web app) and in your mobile app match.
-- Always ensure that the placeholder IDs in the in-app content block configuration (in the Engagement web app) and in your mobile app match.
 - If the backend environment doesn't support conditional revalidation yet (no `ETag` header returned), the SDK operates identically to its previous behavior: no `If-None-Match` header is sent and the full payload is downloaded on every TTL re-fetch.
 No configuration change is needed.

 ### ETag cache granularity